This course is conducted in an exclusive agreement with Securus Health and Safety

 Module 2 What are the attributes of a good OSH practitioner?

 Module 6 What are the attributes of a good coach?

 Module 8 Coaching skills session 1 (The coach practices GROW being person-centred)

 Module 9 Active listening (Includes an active listening exercise)

 Module 10 Coaching skills session 2 (The coach practices GROW, being person-centred and actively listening)

 Module 12 Coaching skills session 3 (The coach practices GROW being person-centred, actively … you get the idea)

 End Test Successful candidates receive an IOSH Certificate

 IOSH Approved Coaching for safety will be conducted live via Zoom.

-For further details such as corporate rates and schedules, please contact us.
+For further information including corporate rates and course schedule, please contact us.